Black Creek Pioneer Village

 With nearly 40 historical buildings — many of them carefully restored and moved to the village from their original locations — and more than 50,000 artifacts from the time period, visitors can expect a genuine look at what a typical 1860s village looked like.
 Costumed educators stay in character as they explain their roles, and children will gain appreciation for their schools when they step into the one-room schoolhouse.
 While the village is a recreation of history, it holds so much true historical value, like the cemetery, which is the actual resting place for several settler families.
 Take a trip to the herb garden to learn how pioneers gained knowledge of medicinal plants from the Indigenous peoples.
 At the stables, learn about Ontario’s farming history by caring for living heritage breed livestock, like the Border Leicester sheep used for wool and mutton and the beautiful Clydesdale horses used for farm work and transportation.
 There’s no shortage of things to explore in Black Creek Pioneer Village, so be sure to set aside at least a full day to jump back in time with Toronto’s settlers.

 Located in the northwest of the city of Toronto, Black Creek Pioneer Village is easily accessible from any direction.
 Take the TTC subway to Pioneer Village Station or hop on the 108 bus to Murray Ross Parkway at Steeles West South Side.
 Those driving can take the highway into the city and pay to park at the village.
 There is also long-term parking offered in the village lots for anyone staying at accommodation nearby.
-While the village is not in walking distance from most Toronto hot spots, there are tons of restaurants, shops and parks to explore nearby once you’ve arrived in the area.

 Keep in mind that the historically accurate village roads may not be accessible for all wheelchairs, but boardwalks and asphalt paths allow universal access to the whole village.
 All but two rooms in the whole village are wheelchair accessible.